 - Utah: One of the USA's most recognisable landmarks, the 'Delicate Arch', features prominently on Utah's license plate showcasing the state's natural splendour & National Park heritage.

 - Florida: A suitably bright plate to reflect their 'Sunshine State' status, Florida included a nod to its world-famous oranges in what is probably one of the most recognisable plates.

 - Colorado: Home of the highest peak in the Rocky Mountains range, it's no surprise that Colorado would choose to include the iconic peaks on its license plate.

 - New York: The 'Empire State' plate nods to the iconic colour New York City's cabs – while celebrating its official state colours of blue & gold (more of a taxi-yellow on the reg if you ask us) representing its world-famous capital city & the wider region.

 - Nevada: To outdo other states plastering mountains across their license plates, Nevada went arty with some nice geometric peaks & a muted colour scheme – it's undoubtedly one of the more accomplished plate designs.

 - Montana: Featuring the iconic Rocky Mountain range & a reference to its unofficial nickname 'Big Sky Country', Montana's state plate gives you all you'd need to identify it.

-If you're looking for a top deal on a brand new car, take a look at our latest leasing offers.
+If you're looking for a top deal on a brand new car, take a look the latest motors available for car leasing.